-The Adult Education Department is funded through categorical funds and is contingent on a yearly allocation from the State of California.
-(See Fiscal 02 report in Escape for Program 1581.
+The Adult Education program is funded through categorical funds and is contingent on a yearly allocation from the State of California.
+(See Fiscal 02 report in Escape for Program 1589 and 1592.
 All needs in the 4000s and 5000s are currently adequate.